 “Where should we go?”

-“We should go as far away from here and from people as we can go.
-We need to find a place where we don’t have to worry about anyone hurting us again.
+“We should get as far away as possible from here and from people.
+We need to find a safe haven where we won’t have to fear being harmed again.
 Don’t worry, Mary.
 In time, we will find a safe place for us, and we will build a world of our own.
 God will protect and guide us.”
-Theo choked as he tried the best he could to hide the pain and sadness he was feeling.
+Theo choked as he tried to conceal the sorrow and sadness he was experiencing.

 And they waited.

-Theo and Mary, who were still hiding in the bushes, heard everything the people had said.
-They sat in the dark and waited for everyone to leave, and as soon as they were out of sight, Theo and Mary went into their house and packed a few of their things.
-They pushed the wooden cart, and they didn’t stop until the darkness enveloped them.
+Theo and Mary, who were still hiding in the bushes, heard everything the people said.
+They waited in the dark for everyone to leave, before going inside their house and packing a handful of their items.
+They pushed the wooden cart and didn’t stop until the darkness enveloped them.
 Mary took one last look around the town and at the life she and her husband were leaving behind.

-For the first time in his life, he was frightened!
+For the first time in his life, he was terrified!

 TO CONTINUE READING, YOU CAN PURCHASE THE BOOK HERE.